ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-OopDesignReview+UML.md

 [TOC]

-## Q and A

-- Which teams have a client?
-  - Which teams are still looking?
-  - Do any teams have more than one lead?
-- If anyone wants to change teams, who hasn't already contacted me, then send me an e-mail.

 ## Introduction

 In this session, we will review Object Oriented Programming concepts for designing software solutions.
 I'm assuming that most of this is review from your C# or C++ programming classes.